ejfox/website/content/blog/md/election-learnings.md

 ---
-dek: In which we discover the knotted beauty of American democracy
+dek: In which we explore the knotted beauty of American democracy
 type: words
 hidden: false
 inprogress: true